AnthonyGiretti/aspnetcore-grpc-samples/README.md

-# Samples of gRPC services in ASP.NET Core 3.1
+# Samples of gRPC services in ASP.NET Core 3.1 (work in progress)

 Sample of Layered architecture (Ntier)